cel07/Projects/DOHMH_NYC_Restaurant_Inspection_Analysis/README.md

 ---

+## 6. **dohmh_nyc_report.pdf**
+- **Content**: A comprehensive report analyzing NYC’s restaurant health inspections over the past five years, detailing key trends, operational inefficiencies, and actionable insights.
+- **Purpose**:
+   - Highlights common violations, borough trends, cuisine-specific insights, and seasonal patterns.
+   - Provides recommendations to improve compliance, streamline inspections, and enhance public health.
+- **Relevance**: Serves as an analytical summary for policymakers, restaurant owners, and public health officials, complementing the dataset analysis with narrative insights and visualization.

+---

 This overview documents the key resources utilized for analyzing NYC restaurant inspections, linking data sources, technical guides, and violation references to ensure an accurate and insightful analysis.